ApteryxXYZ/Day-Log/README.md

 // Deletes the 30th of the September 2020 log file.
 ```

-Note: You can change the default options by editing the 'WRITE_DEFAULTS' and 'READ_DEFAULTS' constants at the top of the src/index.js file.
+You can change things like log file save loaction, write, and read defaults by editing the `DEFAULTS` object at the top of the modules `src/index.js` file.

 #### Blackbox Software 2020